 Нажмите CTRL+D, чтобы добавить страницу в закладки.

 Video on this topic

-WARNING: this video was not meant to be a resource for those who have BPD, a very unfortunate psychological disorder.
-Instead, it is to help and support those ...
+WARNING: this video was not meant to be a resource for those who have Borderline Personality Disorder(BPD), which is a very unfortunate psychological ...

 Borderline Personality Disorder is BAD? therapist kati morton talking BPD, psychology & therapy

 Negative videos seem to be going up about borderline personality disorder, specifically therapy, healthcare and mindfulness.
 I think that because so many ...